deepratnaawale/Neon-Pong/README.md

 Game Engine: Unity Game Engine

-Editors: VS Code/ Studio

-Photoshop for material painting

 This is a simple 2D pong game inspired by the old Atari game.

-It supports 2 player too.

 AI is not actually AI, its just simple coordinate maths.

+It supports 2 player (just make UI for selecting 2 player mode in main menu, link it to game script and dont forget to define 2P controls in Unity!).

+There probably won't be any additions to the project as it was just a college project I took up on a whim.